June 22, 2017 by Mark Fordice -

 Pre-designed power modules allow engineers to have the best of both worlds.
 They can design the system PCB using the fewest number of layers and the least amount of copper while leveraging the power module to simplify and optimize the power conversion needs.
 Instead of spending time evaluating products and reference designs from various discrete component vendors, laying out the power planes, keeping the feedback loop tight and quiet, and making sure no power switches are positioned close to sensitive analog circuitry, engineers can simply choose an appropriately-sized pre-designed power module that has been optimized to minimize board space, allowing them to focus their efforts on other tasks associated with the design.

 Unlike a custom in-house power supply, off-the-shelf modules are already tested, qualified, and often pre-certified in accordance with international safety and EMI standards.
-By selecting a pre-certified power module, the certification process of the end-application can often be expedited.
-Reliability data is also readily available and, as a warrantied product, the module can reduce the overall cost for the OEM to support its own customers.
+By selecting a pre-certified power module, the certification process of the end application can often be expedited.
+Reliability data is also readily available and, as a warranted product, the module can reduce the overall cost for the OEM to support its own customers.

-An example of a board mount module that is ready to use and can save OEMs development time as well as considerable engineering and support costs is CUI's PBO-5C series of 5 Watt ac-dc converters.
-These SIP (Single Inline Package) modules maximize PCB-space savings, are UL and CE certified, and provide safety features including a 3 kVac isolation voltage and short circuit and over current protection.
+An example of a board-mount module that is ready to use and can save OEMs development time as well as considerable engineering and support costs is CUI's PSK-4 series of 4 Watt ac-dc converters.
+These SIP (Single Inline Package) modules maximize PCB-space savings, are UL and CE certified, and provide safety features including a 3 kVac isolation voltage and short circuit and over-current protection.

 While there are certainly situations where the low-complexity of the power design coupled with high volume projections can justify a discrete power design, engineers are more often turning to pre-designed power module solutions when performance, reliability, time-to-market, safety, certification, and support are critical considerations.
 Yes, designing power supplies for your products in-house can trim a few dollars from the BOM, but it can also come at the cost of increased design risk and added development time.